gabrie30/joke/README.md

 > for best results add `joke` to .zshrc, .bashrc, etc.  :trollface:

+## getting new jokes

+- New jokes are fetched only once per day, this is to increase performance which helps if joke is added to .zshrc or similar.
+However, you can fetch jokes manually by running `joke fetch`

-## datastore
+## database

-- SQLite uses the file `$HOME/.joke.db` that is created on your behalf after running `joke db setup`.
-The database is only updated the first time you run the `joke` command, for that day.
-This is to increase performance.
+- The datastore is an SQLite database located at `$HOME/.joke.db`.
+It's is created upon running `joke db setup`.

+### viewing data
-> add the following to your `$HOME/.sqliterc` for easier to read queries
+> TIP: add the following to your `$HOME/.sqliterc` for easier to read queries
 ```
 .mode column
 .headers on